DudeThatsErin/syncthing-sync/README.md

 - **Delete All Sync Conflict Files**: Scans your vault for `.sync-conflict-*` files and deletes them
 - **Check Connection**: Tests the connection to your Syncthing instance

+## ❓ Frequently Asked Questions

+### Does Syncthing need to be running on my computer for this plugin to work?

+Yes, Syncthing must be running on your computer (or accessible on your network) for this plugin to work.
+The plugin communicates with Syncthing's REST API to check sync status and perform operations like forcing syncs or scanning for changes.
+If Syncthing is not running, the plugin will show a disconnected status and won't be able to monitor or control your sync process.

+### Can I use this plugin with a remote Syncthing instance?

+Yes, you can configure the plugin to connect to a remote Syncthing instance by setting the appropriate URL in the plugin settings.
+However, you'll need to ensure that:
+1. The remote Syncthing instance is accessible from your network
+2. You have the correct API key or authentication credentials
+3. Any firewalls or network restrictions allow the connection

+### How do I find my Syncthing API key?

+You can find your Syncthing API key in the Syncthing Web GUI:
+1. Open your Syncthing Web GUI (typically at http://localhost:8384)
+2. Go to Actions > Settings > GUI
+3. Look for the API Key field

 ## 🔍 Troubleshooting

 ### CORS Issues